Volunteer In The Lab

 - Make sure to apply through the UBC Psychology department (see also the UBC Psychology Admission Requirements)

-- Make sure to apply for government sources of funding for your grad studies (NSERC or SSHRC)
+- Make sure to apply for government sources of funding for your grad studies (NSERC or CIHR if you are Canadian)

 - Grades are very important both in getting funding, as well as in decisions for admission — so make sure to get as good grades as possible in the remaining courses.